-The reverse statement is not true (if $P \neq NP$): SURJECTIVE H-COLOURING is NPcomplete when H is the 4-vertex cycle C_4^ with a self-loop in each of its vertices.
-This result has been shown by Martin and Paulusma [13] and independently by Vikas, as announced in [18].
+The reverse statement is not true (if $P \neq NP$): SURJECTIVE H-COLOURING is NP-complete when H is the 4-vertex cycle C_4^ with a self-loop in each of its vertices.
+This result has been shown by Martin and Paulusma [16] and independently by Vikas, as announced in [18].
 Recall also that SURJECTIVE H-COLOURING is NP-complete if H is irreflexive (and thus loop-connected) and non-bipartite.

 It is known that SURJECTIVE H-COLOURING is polynomial-time solvable whenever H-COMPACTION is [1].
-Recall that H-COMPACTION is polynomialtime solvable whenever H-RETRACTION is [16].
-Hence, for instance, the aforementioned result of Feder, Hell and Huang [4] implies that SURJECTIVE H-COLOURING is polynomial-time solvable if H is a bi-arc graph.
-We also recall that H-RETRACTION problem is NP-complete whenever H is a connected graph that is not loop-connected [5].
+Recall that H-COMPACTION is polynomial-time solvable whenever H-RETRACTION is [21].
+Hence, for instance, the aforementioned result of Feder, Hell and Huang [5] implies that SURJECTIVE H-COLOURING is polynomial-time solvable if H is a bi-arc graph.
+We also recall that H-RETRACTION is NP-complete whenever H is a connected graph that is not loop-connected [6].
 Hence, an affirmative answer to the above question would mean that for these target graphs H the complexities of H-RETRACTION, H-COMPACTION and SURJECTIVE H-COLOURING coincide.

 In Figure 1 we display the relationships between the different problems discussed.
-In particular, it is a major open problem whether the computational complexities of H-COMPACTION, H-RETRACTION and SURJECTIVE H-COLOURING coincide for each target graph H. Even showing this for specific cases, such as the case $H = C_4^$, has been proven to be non-trivial.
-If it is true, it would relate the SURJECTIVE H-COLOURING problem to a well-known conjecture of Feder and Vardi [6], which states that the H-CONSTRAINT SATISFACTION problem has a dichotomy when H is some fixed finite target structure and which is equivalent to conjecturing that H-RETRACTION has a dichotomy [6].
-We refer to the survey of Bodirsky, Kara and Martin [1] for more details on the SURJECTIVE H-COLOURING problem from a constraint satisfaction point of view.
+In particular, it is a major open problem whether the computational complexities of H-Compaction, H-Retraction and Surjective H-Colouring coincide for each target graph H. Even showing this for specific cases, such as the case $H = C_4^$, has been proven to be non-trivial.
+If it is true, it would relate the Surjective H-Colouring problem to the well-known conjecture of Feder and Vardi [7], recently proved by Bulatov [2] and Zhuk [23], which states that the \mathcal{H} -Constraint Satisfaction problem has a dichotomy when \mathcal{H} is some fixed finite target structure and which is equivalent to conjecturing that H-Retraction has a dichotomy [7].

+We refer to the survey of Bodirsky, Kara and Martin [1] for more details on the SURJECTIVE H-COLOURING problem from a constraint satisfaction point of view and to a recent paper of Larose, Martin and Paulusma [15] for some initial results on SURJECTIVE H-COLOURING for directed graphs.